QinMing/d3-sankey-with-highlighting/README.md

 The original visualization is then developed on top of [D3’s Sankey plugin](http://bost.ocks.org/mike/sankey/) by [Mike Bostock](http://github.com/mbostock) (<mike@ocks.org>) at The New York Times.

-Thanks David Ureña (at MicroStrategy, Inc.) and [Pradyut](http://community.microstrategy.com/t5/user/viewprofilepage/user-id/19497) for inspiration!
+Thanks David Ureña (at MicroStrategy, Inc.) and [Pradyut](http://community.microstrategy.com/t5/user/viewprofilepage/user-id/19497) for inspiration to build the mstr plugin!

 **Usage:** This visualization needs 2 or more attributes and 1 or more metrics.